-Patients in outpatient rehab can expect the following types of therapy in treatment centers in Washington state.
+Patients in outpatient drug and alcohol rehab can expect the following types of therapy in treatment centers in Washington state.

 One-on-one counseling or individual therapy in outpatient rehab partners patients with experienced and licensed therapists.
 Together, the patient and his or her therapist work to discover what specific triggers led to the patient’s addiction.
 Therapists then create a plan for his or her patient to overcome the issues that resulted in their substance addiction.

-Educational group meetings are another form of outpatient therapy that teach mindfulness, life skills, relapse prevention, and other skills.
+Educational group meetings are another form of outpatient therapy that teaches mindfulness, life skills, relapse prevention, and other skills.

 Recreational therapy allows patients to play basketball, volleyball, use the gym, or enjoy Free by the Sea’s beachfront property.

-Due to their altered brain chemistry and pathways, people with a long history of substance abuse should seek inpatient treatment.
-Inpatient rehab helps patients overcome severe substance abuse.
+Due to their altered brain chemistry and pathways, people with a long history of substance abuse should seek residential treatment.
+Residential drug and alcohol rehab helps patients overcome severe substance abuse.
 It also monitors patients undergoing detoxification and administers medical treatment for withdrawal symptoms.
 Inpatient rehab also provides 24/7 supervision to individuals at high risk for overdosing and an environment free of outside triggers.

-Outpatient rehabilitation is best suited for individuals with mild to moderate alcohol and drug addictions.
-Individuals considering outpatient rehab should have a supportive and safe environment and have a strong desire to overcome their substance addiction.
+Outpatient treatment is best suited for individuals with mild to moderate alcohol and drug addictions.
+Individuals considering outpatient drug rehab should have a supportive and safe environment and have a strong desire to overcome their substance addiction.

 People considering outpatient rehab should not have other underlying mental health or medical conditions that require continuous monitoring.
-In order to benefit from outpatient treatment centers in Washington, individuals must be willing to adhere to a disciplined approach.
+In order to benefit from Washington outpatient rehabilitation centers, individuals must be willing to adhere to a disciplined approach.
 Also, outpatient rehab is more effective for patients who do not have a long history of substance abuse.

 At Free by the Sea, we provide outpatients with the tools and supportive environment they need to overcome their addictions.
-Unfortunately, only 10 percent of individuals suffering from substance abuse seek professional help.
-Remember, it is never too late to start your journey to recovery.
-Let us help you or your loved one overcome their substance abuse addiction.
-Please contact us today if you or a loved one is considering outpatient therapy at Free by the Sea.
+Unfortunately, only a small percentage of individuals suffering from substance abuse seek professional help.
+Remember, it is never too late to start your journey to recovery at our rehab center.
+Let us help you or your loved one overcome their substance use disorders.
+Please call our treatment center today if you or a loved one is considering outpatient therapy at Free by the Sea.